dOrgTech/ID-DAO/docs/product.md

 ![](./img/out/Scenario_Flow_Offboarding_Delete_Identity.png)

 ## GoodDollar Alchemy User On-boarding
+After having their identity approved, the user will be invited via email to participate in the IdentityDAO as a voter.

 ![](./img/out/GoodDollar_User_Onboarding_Alchemy.png)

-After having their identity approved, the user can participate in the IdentityDAO as a voter.

 ## Miscellaneous Scenarios